txitxo0/googlefindmytools-homeassistant/README.md

 ### Known Issues
 - "Your encryption data is locked on your device" is shown if you have never set up Find My Device on an Android device.
 Solution: Login with your Google Account on an Android device, go to Settings > Google > All Services > Find My Device > Find your offline devices > enable "With network in all areas" or "With network in high-traffic areas only".
 If "Find your offline devices" is not shown in Settings, you will need to download the Find My Device app from Google's Play Store, and pair a real Find My Device tracker with your device to force-enable the Find My Device network.
 - No support for trackers using the P-256 curve and 32-Byte advertisements.
 Regular trackers don't seem to use this curve at all - I can only confirm that it is used with Sony's WH1000XM5 headphones.
-- No support for ARM Linux
+- No support for the authentication process on ARM Linux
 - Please also consider the issues listed in the [README in the ESP32Firmware folder](ESP32Firmware/README.md) if you want to register custom trackers.

 ### Firmware for custom ESP32-based trackers